vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/vtex-io-documentation-migrating-cms-settings-after-major-update.md

   vtex use {workspaceName} --production
   ```

-4. Install the store theme app published in the previous steps:
+4. Install the Store Theme app published in the previous steps:

    ```sh
    vtex install {appVendor}.{appName}@{appVersion}